parthkotpalliwar/Pratham/README.md

 # Pratham
-This os my first Commitment
+This is my first Commitment